-Swimming jigs are baits that are designed to be casted and retrieved, swimming the bait in the lower 1/3 of the water column.
+Swimming jigs are baits that are designed to be cast and retrieved, swimming the bait in the lower 1/3 of the water column.
 Most jigs in this sub-category feature a streamlined head design or what is known as a 60-degree eye-tie (line attachment point) that comes out the nose of the jig.
-The combination of using a streamlined head and a 60 degree line tie enable these jig designs to literally snake through rocks, grass and other cover amazingly well.
+The combination of using a streamlined head and a 60-degree line tie enable these jig designs to literally snake through rocks, grass and other covers amazingly well.
 Swimming jigs are best paired up with soft plastic grub bodies that are durable enough to stay on the jig.
 Common sizes in this jig category include 1/16-, 1/8- and 1/4-ounce models.

 Stand-up jigs are yet another sub-category of special purpose jigs that are especially useful.
 Various head designs are employed to create a jig design that positions the hook point at about a 45-degree angle to the bottom.
 Having the hook point up off the bottom dramatically reduces snags and creates a jig that has a much higher "hooking ratio" than traditional jig designs.